 When you enter a room or an auditorium, make sure your moves are confident.
 Don’t mince and make fidget.
 Instead, just walk in your usual manner.
 This will indicate that you don’t worry and are not in a hurry.
 Once your name is announced, go to the stage or rostrum, smile at the audience, and make eye contact with some people.

 You need to control the maximum permissible space to show your importance and enlist the audience’s respect and trust.

-Don’t try to show to come out as a tiny person hiding in the corner of the stage or behind the rostrum.
-Head to the center of the stage or at least look in the center from time to time.
+Don’t try show to come out as a tiny person hiding in the corner of the stage or behind the rostrum.
+Instead, head to the centre of the stage or at least look in the centre from time to time.

 Square your shoulders, lift your head, and lean forward a little.
 This gesture demonstrates something like a bow and greetings to the audience.
 You can repeat it in time.

 Make a pause

 Once you climb the stage, don’t start your speech right away.
 Make a pause.
 You can ask for a glass of water, look through your notes, or move something.
 Use this pause to be psychologically ready.
 Moreover, let the audience get used to you as well.
 If you are anxious, take a couple of deep breaths.
 This pause will also allow you to study the space around you and think about how to use it.

 Examine the whole room.
 Find several people who will become your visual “footholds.”
 You can change them throughout your speech.